Tigt/guttersnipe/browser-support.md

 ## Responsive Images ##

 Responsive images are used natively where possible by using `<picture>`/`srcset` inside of `<foreignObject>`.
-Combined with Picturefill, this provides responsive images to all browsers that support inline SVG...
-Except for Internet Explorer.
+Or, well, they will be.
+Two problems arise.

 Not even IE11 supports `<foreignObject>`.
 IE12 suggests it will, but for the current versions we'll need a fallback.

+It is possible to use another `<switch>` to provide a fallback `<image xlink:href>`, but this will have IE still download the regular image.

+Picturefill provides a jolly solution for almost all browsers that don't support native responsive images, but has two problems.
+One is the JavaScript dependency; nothing is shown at all in the fallback image.
+Two is that it doesnt take height into account, which is critical here.

+If the browser preloader doesnt grab `xlink:href`, we may have an out.
+Tests are underway.